 More than 80% of participants who have undertaken imaging have complete ‘core’ datasets for each of the imaging modalities, and over 90% have complete ‘core’ datasets for the DXA and carotid ultrasound (Figure 1).
-For the small proportion of participants with incomplete data, approximately half arise from participant specific issues, such as inability to comply with the demands of the protocol; for example, failure to complete the brain MRI because of excessive movement (1.6%) or a sudden episode of claustrophobia (2.3%).
-Other reasons for missing data for the brain MRI include scanner failures (2.6%), staffing issues (0.6%) or scheduling problems (1.6%).
+For the small proportion of participants with incomplete data, approximately half arise from participant specific issues, such as inability to comply with the demands of the protocol; for example, failure to complete the brain MRI because of excessive movement (1%) or a sudden episode of claustrophobia (2.2%).
+Other reasons for missing data for the brain MRI include scanner failures (2 %), staffing issues (0.4%) or scheduling problems (1.1%).

-Data generation, storage and access (First level heading)
+Data generation, storage and access

 Around 2.7GB of imaging data are generated per participant, with 500TB of storage estimated to be required for 100,000 participants.
 Imaging data is transferred from the scanners to the data repository via a custom-built Picture Archiving and Communication System (PACS), at the Nuffield Department of Population Health, University of Oxford.
 The imaging system was initially set up around a commercial PACS system, but due to the quantity and nature of the imaging workflow, a fully customised solution was essential.
 Images on the PACS are automatically checked for completeness and then replicated in a core archive.
 Incomplete data sets are flagged for manual checking and fault resolution.
 The PACS also has a workflow to manage and track potentially serious incidental findings, enables secure access for radiologists and specialists to view image data, write and review reports, and prepare the correspondence and imaging data for the NHS.
 All personal identifiers are removed before providing participant data to researchers.